 Let us now focus only on the successful attempt instants.
-Such a success belongs to node i with probability $\frac{1}{n}$.
+Such a success belongs to node i with probability 1/n.
 The HOL packet at that node is then transmitted.
-If this packet is of length L and the transmission rate is C then a time $\frac{L}{C} + T_o$ elapses.
-If the packet transmitted is a data packet then possibly an ACK is inserted into the transmitter queue of the receiving node (note that if delayed ACKs are used then not every data packet causes an ACK to be generated).
-On the other hand, if the packet transmitted is an ACK packet then one or more packets are inserted into the transmitter queue of the receiving node.
-Thus the queues can be viewed as evolving only at successful polling instants.
-This is an important observation as it allows us to ignore the back-off periods while analysing the evolution of the packet queues.
-Note that this observation does not hold if there are finite rate open-loop arrival processes into the nodes, as these arrival processes will cause the queues to evolve even during back-off periods.
+If this packet is of length L and the transmission rate is C, then a time $(L/C) + T_o$ elapses.
+If the packet transmitted is a data packet, then possibly an ACK is inserted into the transmitter queue of the receiving node (note that if delayed ACKs are used then not every data packet causes an ACK to be generated).
+On the other hand, if the packet transmitted is an ACK packet, then one or more packets are inserted into the transmitter queue of the receiving node.
+Thus, the queues can be viewed as evolving only at successful polling instants.
+This is an important observation as it allows us to ignore the backoff periods while analyzing the evolution of the packet queues.
+Note that this observation does not hold if there are finite rate open-loop arrival processes into the nodes, as these arrival processes will cause the queues to evolve even during backoff periods.

-From the above observations, we can now proceed by analysing the discrete time random polling model shown in Figure 11.
+From the above observations, we can now proceed by analysing the discrete time random polling model shown in Fig. 11.
 The discrete "time" in this model evolves over packets.
-Note that we do not need to be concerned with packet $\theta_j(\beta) =$ lengths (data or ACK), or physical bit rates.
+Note that we do not need to be concerned with packet lengths (data or ACK), or physical bit rates.
 We will see that all we need from this model is the fraction of polls to a queue that find packets of each type at the head-of-the-line.
 There are several TCP connections modeled as "chains" or classes of customers circulating between pairs of nodes.
 The populations of the chains are the TCP window sizes.
-If the delayed ACK threshold for a connection is greater than 1 (let us say 2), then at the receiving node for that connection 2 data packets give rise to one ACK packet.
-We can view this ACK packet as being a batch of 2, that is served together.
+If the delayed ACK parameter for a connection is greater than 1 (let us say 2), then at the receiving node for that connection, two data packets give rise to one ACK packet.
+We can view this ACK packet as being a batch of 2 that is served together.